pallets/flask/docs/quickstart.rst

 The current request method is available by using the :attr:`~flask.request.method` attribute.
 To access form data (data transmitted in a `POST` or `PUT` request) you can use the :attr:`~flask.request.form` attribute.
-Here a full example of the two attributes mentioned above::
+Here is a full example of the two attributes mentioned above::

     @app.route('/login', methods=['POST', 'GET'])